bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nakano.md

 ### Mathematical Profile (Excerpt):
 * Katsugoro Nakano's ancestors had a lacquerware business making ornamental parts for swords.
-* Katsugoro and Kame Nakano had four children, two boys and two girls; Hidegorô was the eldest of the boys.
 * Hidegorô attended schools in Tokyo, completing his secondary education at a middle school.
 * Nakano then entered the Imperial University of Tokyo where he studied mathematics.
 * Nakano graduated from the Imperial University of Tokyo in March 1933 with a Bachelor of Science degree and he continued studying at the Graduate School for his doctorate.